jbotes/CursorApplication/README.md

 # Terminal Runs
-Some other notes To start the Page - npm run dev
+Some other notes To start the Page - npm run dev now ith yarn run this in terminal yarn dev

 # Rules
 you must have some sort of a rules file